Computing Block-wise Cross Correlation

 %

-% Append M - 1 zeros, to make space for intermediate samples of current
+% Append at least M - 1 zeros, to make space for intermediate samples

-% block correlation to the next block correlation effect.
+% of current block correlation to the next block correlation effect,

 %